Golf Types Of Shot Lies

 Play the ball down means a golfer must hit the golf shot from its original lie without touching or lifting the ball to clean it or improve the lie.

-A lost ball occurs when a golfer hits a golf ball and is unable to locate that ball to hit on his next shot.
+A lost ball occurs when a golfer hits a golf ball and is unable to locate that ball to hit on their next shot.

 A cuppy lie is when the ball is sitting down slightly, usually in a small depression.
 This type of lie can make it more difficult for a golfer to make solid contact upon striking the golf ball.